hclpandv/devops-training-material/docker/containers.md

 ![image](https://user-images.githubusercontent.com/13016162/62453065-2a560e80-b78f-11e9-9050-2bbfe4c04816.png)

-* Observe in the above example that one process is running i.e. `sh`
+* Observe in the above example that one process is running i.e. `sh`.
 * microservices architecture reccomends to run a container limited to one process implementing one service, however docker container supports multiple processes to run inside a container.
 * `docker container ls` OR `docker ps` shows active containers, `docker ps -a` Includes exited containers too

 ![image](https://user-images.githubusercontent.com/13016162/62452350-a0597600-b78d-11e9-96aa-68f504609fbe.png)